 - Extractions.
 Extractions are the removal of teeth from the socket.
 Most extractions happen as a result of poor oral hygiene that results in severe tooth decay or from trauma to the mouth.
 Extractions are the last option when trying repair teeth.

-Good oral hygiene is the secret to preventing adults from having many of these treatments as most are the result of not caring for your teeth and gums.
+Good oral hygiene is the secret to preventing many of these treatments.